dscape/specify/README.md

 });
 ```

-you can also do this with a function if you like:
+You can also do this with a function if you like:

 ``` js
 specify('specify#custom_reporter_from_function', function(assert) {